JFSene/react-native-onboarding/README.md

 # react-native-onboarding
 <h1>Onboarding</h1>

-<p>If you want to try it out on your fone using Expo just type this link:</p>
+<p>If you want to try it out on your phone using Expo just type this link:</p>
 <p>exp://y7-cyp.jfsene.onboarding.exp.direct:80</p>

 ___________________________________________________________________________________________________________